qlkube/qlkube/README.md

+> ⚠️
+>
+>  PLEASE NOTE: this project is no longer actively maintained.
+It is recommended to use the fork at https://github.com/tmobile/qlkube where active development has been transferred to.
+>
+> ⚠️

 # qlkube

 qlkube is a graphql api for kubernetes, allowing you to interact with all the features of the Kubernetes api using graphql.